Wild Welfare has been following the news about the sun bears at a zoo in Indonesia closely and the subsequent reports of concern for the animals.

-We have been following the news about the sun bears at a zoo in Indonesia closely.
-Last year Wild Welfare held a small veterinary and animal welfare training workshop at Bandung Zoo in Indonesia, in collaboration with the Indonesian Association of Zoos (PKBSI) and veterinary personnel from PKBSI member zoos.
-We are aware of welfare issues within the zoo, including the poor enclosures and responsive begging behaviours in the two groups of Sun Bears held there.
+Last year Wild Welfare held a small veterinary and animal welfare training workshop at Bandung Zoo in Indonesia, in collaboration with the Indonesian Association of Zoos (PKBSI), and veterinary personnel from PKBSI member zoos.
+We are aware of welfare issues within the zoo, including the poor enclosures and responsive begging behaviours in the two groups of sun bears held there.

-Wild Welfare has been working with PKBSI and the South East Asian Zoo Association (SEAZA) for the past two years, supporting the development of core veterinary and animal welfare training programmes and making improvements for animals in a number of Indonesian zoos, including Bandung Zoo.
+Wild Welfare has been working with PKBSI and the Southeast Asian Zoos and Aquariums Association (SEAZA) for the past two years, supporting the development of core veterinary and animal welfare training programmes and making improvements for animals in a number of Indonesian zoos, including Bandung Zoo.
 We believe by working with the authorities and the zoos themselves, we can provide more long-term improvements that will benefit all animals held in captivity in zoos and aquariums across Indonesia.

 Following on from this our own Wild Welfare team is arranging to return to the facility in the coming weeks, and alongside the relevant authorities and PKBSI, will be discussing the situation further and identifying needs and requirements.